Physical Therapist Aides

 If you enjoy helping others, you may want to consider work as a physical therapist aide.
 You don't need formal training or a license to be hired.
 Physical therapist aides assist patients receiving treatment by physical therapists.

-p the areas organized and clean and prepare them for each patient's therapy.
+They help disabled patients move to treatment areas.
+They keep the areas organized and clean and prepare them for each patient's therapy.
 Some aides also do clerical work such as ordering supplies and filling out medical insurance forms - and they answer the phone.

 Aides must be under the supervision of physical therapists or physical therapist assistants.
 Most aides work in aides or the offices of physical therapists.
 There are both full time and part time jobs.
 Work hours vary from employer to employer.
 At many outpatient offices and clinics, aides work evenings and weekends.